 It is important to note, however, that two other appendices also apply to ASCs.
 ASCs are required to comply with Appendix I: Survey Procedures and Interpretive Guidelines for Life Safety Code Surveys, which addresses the Life Safety Code, and Appendix Q: Guidelines for Determining Immediate Jeopardy.

 In 2008, CMS implemented a significantly revised payment methodology based on the Ambulatory Payment Classification systems used in HOPDs.
-Download resources to understand the impact of CMS' payment changes and ensure that your ASC is being paid correctly.
-Resources include ASCA's Medicare Rate Calculator, which shows the national and local payment rates, a chart comparing the ASC rates with the HOPD rates for the same surgical procedures and more.
+See ASCA’s Medicare payment resources to understand the impact of CMS’ payment changes and ensure that your ASC is being paid correctly.
+Resources include ASCA’s Medicare Rate Calculator, which shows the national and local payment rates, a chart comparing the ASC rates with the HOPD rates for the same surgical procedures and more.

 CMS requires ASCs to report data on quality measures.
 ASCs that fail to report will face reductions in their Medicare payment rates in future years.
 ASCA members can learn more about the current requirements and access resources to help them comply on the Quality Reporting page.

-CMS requires ASCs to develop and maintain an Emergency Preparedness plan.
-This regulation was updated in a rule released in September 2016 and ASCs are being surveyed on the new requirements as of November 15, 2017.
+CMS requires ASCs to develop and maintain an emergency preparedness plan.
+This regulation was updated in a final rule released in September 2016, and ASCs are being surveyed on the new requirements as of November 15, 2017.
 ASCs are required to perform a risk assessment, develop policies, procedures and a communication plan, and complete trainings and testing of their final plan.
 For more information, please review the Interpretive Guidelines in Appendix Z of the State Operations Manual as well as the resources on this site.
-ASCA members can view a custom tool that lists the surveyor tags specific to ASCs here.
+ASCA members can view a custom tool that lists the surveyor tags specific to ASCs.

 Other Federal Regulation Information

 While there is no substitute for receiving a legal opinion regarding the specific facts in a particular case from qualified counsel that practice in this specialized area of law, the Federal Regulations section of ASCA’s website provides a starting point for understanding the federal rules impacting ASCs.
-For questions or more information, contact Kara Newbury at firstname.lastname@example.org.
+For questions or more information, contact Kara Newbury.